Leong Sin Nam: Tin mining

 Leong Sin Nam came to Ipoh, a booming tin mining town, in 1913.
 Ipoh was rapidly developing and had expanded across the Kinta River which divided the Old and the New Town.
 Brick houses had replaced attap houses after a great fire in 1892.
 The Birch Memorial Clock Tower, Rest House, Post Office and Town Hall, Yau Tet Shin Market, Church of England, Anderson School, Methodist Girls' School, Convent and Anglo-Chinese School buildings were already in existence.
 There were many successful European mining companies in Ipoh like the Tronoh Mines Ltd., Gopeng Tin Mining Co.
 Ltd.and Kinta Tin Mines Ltd. There were many successful Chinese miners too like Foo Choo Choon, Eu Tong Sen, Leong Fee, Chop Thai Lee, Chung Thye Phin, Au Moh Yi, Yau Tet Shin, Khi Ho Nin, Shak Yin Fuk, Lam Look Ing and Aw Kong all of whom were large employers of labour.
 There were three banks namely, the Chartered Bank of India, Australia and China, the Hong Kong and Shanghai Bank and later the Bank of Malaya Ltd. In view of the rapid development of Ipoh the Town Planning Committee of Ipoh was formed in 1914.

 Leong Sin Nam was at different times the chairman and managing director of the Toh Allang Chinese Tin Ltd., the first Chinese limited liability company concerned with tin.
 It was formed in 1925 by Ho Man, Foo Choong Nyit and Chung Thye Pin.

 In 1931 Leong Sin Nam bought the Ampang mine near Tambun from the son of Yau Tet Shin and started the Lean Pang Kongsi.
 Later, in 1933, he acquired the mining leases of the Ampang Tin Dredging (Perak) company.
 These mines covered an area of 1800 acre of land and were very profitable.

 His mines were part mechanised to save labour which was expensive and in short supply.
 Even then these two large mines were once said to have supported the livelihood of more than 1,000 families.
 The tin ore was exported via ports like Teluk Anson and Port Weld which were already connected by the railways and roads to Ipoh.

 In 1935 he was sent to China by a Limited Company to prospect for tin.
+Before he left for China he was entertained by the local Chinese community at the Chinese Assembly Hall, which included speeches by Lai Tet Loke and Cheong Yoke Choy.
 He left Malaya on 28 September 1935 by the boat "Cathay" and returned in December the same year.
 The trip turned out to be a disappointment because of poor transportation in China.